Martin Brisson, executive chef from La Galouïne Inn & Restaurant, proud ambassador of tousruraux.quebec

 Martin Brisson is the executive chef of La Galouïne Auberge & Restaurant and the founder of Terroir Boréal and in Tadoussac.
-This chef of indigenous descent creates uniquely flavoured dishes, such as his home-made smoked ham, duck magret, and salmon.
+This chef of indigenous descent creates uniquely flavoured dishes, such as his home-made smoked salmon and duck breast.
 He also offers a wide range of artisanal products, including spreads, syrups, ketchups, onion confits, fleur de sel with boreal flavours, spices, wild mushrooms, and Labrador tea flavoured with berries from the boreal forest.
 For this unique tasting evening, Martin shares his culinary art spotlighting beautiful boreal flavours.

 LA GALOUÏNE AUBERGE & RESTAURANT

 «Dans la langue populaire acadienne, la galouïne est une tempête violente et subite, analogue à ce que les marins appellent un grain.»

 At this Tadoussac inn and restaurant, pleasures for the taste buds and eyes go hand in hand.